crate/cratedb-guide/docs/integrate/trino/tutorial.md

 ## Conclusion

-With a few parameter tweaks, Trino can successfully connect to CrateDB.
-The information presented in this post is the result of a short compatibility test and is likely not exhaustive.
-If you use Trino with CrateDB and are aware of any additional aspects, please let us know!
+With a few parameter tweaks, Trino connects to CrateDB.
+This guide reflects a short compatibility test and is not exhaustive.
+If you discover additional aspects, please let us know.